GnanadeepHarijana/SQL-Portfolio-Project/README.md

 # HR Analytics Project – SQL + Power BI Dashboard

-This project involves **data cleaning, transformation, and analysis** of a Human Resources dataset using **SQL** and **Power BI**.
+This project involves **Data cleaning, transformation, and analysis** of a Human Resources dataset using **SQL** and **Power BI**.
 The goal is to uncover insights related to employee demographics, tenure, hiring trends, and attrition, and present them in a visually interactive dashboard.

 ---